Rastercar/api/README.md

 > For now we do not support [expandable enviroment variables](https://docs.nestjs.com/techniques/configuration#expandable-variables) since theyre injected to the docker container when running and theyre interpreted as the final values

+---

-### Setting up the database
+### Setting up postgres / mongo

 **Running locally:**
-Just install postgres 13+ on your machine and setup the env vars on the _test_ and _development_ files as described above, check `database.config.ts` to see all the possible env variables used to setup the connection, dont forget to create the databases and install the postgis extension
+Just install postgres 13+/mongo and setup the env vars on the _test_ and _development_ files as described above, check `postgres.config.ts` and `mongo.config.ts` to see all the possible env variables used to setup the connection, for postgres dont forget to create the databases and install the postgis extension

 ```sql
 -- same database names as the POSTGRES_DB env var on the .development.env and .test.env files